magicvoid1/Diablo2BH.cfg/README.md

 # Diablo2BH.cfg
 Custom MapHackConfig for SlashDiablo

+Versions:
+BH.cfg - default with items grouped and comments BH-soft.cfg - items with individual lines sorted by the slot they can be equiped in, each item has a comment BH-hard.cfg - items grouped losely by type and the slot they can be equiped in, each group of items has a comment BH-bare.cfg - items grouped losely, soon to be reduced in size to improve performance(aiming for <13KB), lacks comments

 Things left to fix: good magical item(while shopping), LLD items.

 Thanks to Underbent and Rob for the BH and the base config.